hibagus/ISCA-2021-Script/README.md

 This section is used to do a Conflict of Interest Crosscheck between the conflict list entered by each PC member in HotCRP and the list of co-authors from all of the publications of each PC member listed in DBLP.
 It consists of three steps as follows.

 ### Getting DBLP Person ID
+First, we need to get correct DBLP Person ID for each PC member.
+The DBLP Person ID is used to get the URL to DBLP database that contains all of the publications each PC member has.
+The publications will later be used to get the co-authors data and the publication year to construct the list of co-authors.
+Because of the homonym (i.e., multiple persons have same name), the output of the script may contain multiple DBLP Person ID for each PC member although the script has tried to do fuzzy match to filter unnecessary entries.
+You must manually check and inspect the output CSV file from this script before moving forward.
+Please use Excel to inspect and modify the output CSV file.
+Follow the <a href="#recommendation">Recommendation</a> above on how to import CSV into Excel with UTF-8 encoding and export CSV from Excel with UTF-8 encoding.

 * Script

   Use script ``s01_pcname_to_dblp_person_id.py`` to accomplish this task.